RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-8-october-2021.md

 ### Product lifecycle updates

-Redis Enterprise Software v5.6.0 will reach end of life (EOF) on October 31, 2021.
+As of 31 October 2021, Redis Enterprise Software v5.6.0 is end of life (EOF).

 To learn more, see the Redis Enterprise Software [product lifecycle]({{<relref "/rs/administering/product-lifecycle.md">}}), which details the release number and the end-of-life schedule for Redis Enterprise Software.